Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Care for disabled and sick children

 If your child has special needs due to illness or disability, you are entitled to deductions, also from the age of 12.
 The documentation also requires a certificate from a doctor or other institution that can confirm such a need.
-In this deduction, you can deduct a maximum of 25 kr for the first child and 000 kr for each subsequent child with such a need or under 15 years of age (then regardless of health status).
+In this deduction, you can deduct a maximum of NOK 25 for the first child and NOK 000 for each subsequent child with such a need or under 15 years of age (then regardless of health status).
 In this case, you must document the costs related to the child.
 These costs may include:

 This deduction also applies to you if you have expenses abroad.
 Also, if, for example, your wife is in Poland with the children and you have expenses for a kindergarten or a nanny, you can legally deduct them.